faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-Switching.md

 - **Dynamic Auto** : In this mode, the switch will respond to DTP negotiation requests, but it won't actively initiate the negotiation.
 The port will only become a trunk port if the other end (switch port) initiates the negotiation and is configured as "*Dynamic Desirable*".
 Otherwise, it will become an access port.
 - **Dynamic Desirable** : In this mode, the switch will both respond to DTP negotiation requests and actively initiate negotiation if the other end (switch port) supports it.
 If the other end is in "*Dynamic Auto*", the port will become a trunk.

-Refer the table below :
+Refer to the table below :

 ![DTP Table](https://raw.githubusercontent.com/faridarif/faridarif.github.io/master/pictures/DTP-Table.png){:.align-center}